Jeff Lang

-Jeff Lang (born 9 November 1969) is an Australian guitarist, songwriter, vocalist and music producer.
-Lang plays various types of guitar, both slide and standard, as well as banjo, mandolin, cümbüş and drums.
+Jeff Lang (born 9 November 1969) is an Australian guitarist, songwriter, vocalist and music producer. who plays guitar, banjo, mandolin, cümbüş and drums.

 He is a three-time ARIA Award winner, for his albums Rolling Through This World (2002), Djan Djan (2010) and Carried in Mind (2012).
-Lang has performed at festivals all across the world including The Dublin Blues Festival, Philadelphia Folk Festival, Quebec City Music Festival, Falcon Ridge Folk Festival, Winterhawk Bluegrass Festival, Fuji Rock, Glastonbury, Echo Park China, Ottawa BluesFest as well as in Australia at Port Fairy, Woodford, Bluesfest Byron Bay and Womadelaide.

-Lang approaches record deals on a record-by-record basis saying "I still own all my records.
-The early albums, like Cedar Grove, still come out through an independent distribution deal" and he picks his own musicians and how he wishes each record to sound.
+Lang has performed at numerous international festivals.

 Career

-1969–1993: Early Years and The Jeff Lang Band
+1969–1993: early years and the Jeff Lang Band

 Jeff Lang became interested in music at age eight, when he started playing the clarinet.
 His early influences were AC/DC, Bob Dylan, Leo Kottke, Ry Cooder, Roy Buchanan and Neil Young.
 As a teen, Lang began to learn guitar and commenced performing as a blues guitarist at 17, supporting artists like Albert Collins, Rory Gallagher and Trudy Lynn.
-His musical vocabulary expanded to include traditional Celtic and folk elements as he began recording his own material in 1990.
-Along with gigs in local blues bands, Lang formed The Jeff Lang Band as a showcase for his songwriting skills.
-The band disbanded in 1993 and concentrated on playing solo shows.
-Lang said the band disbandment was a "purely instinctive decision" and one he's never looked back from.
+His musical vocabulary expanded to include traditional Celtic and folk elements as he began recording his material in 1990.
+Along with gigs in local blues bands, Lang formed the Jeff Lang Band as a showcase for his songwriting skills.
+The band disbanded in 1993 and he concentrated on playing solo shows.
+Lang said the band's disbandment was a "purely instinctive decision" and one he has never looked back from.

-1994–2003: Career beginnings
+1994–2003: career beginnings

 In 1994, Lang self-released his debut studio album titled, Ravenswood, which was followed by a live recording titled Disturbed Folk in 1995.

 In 1996, Lang released Native Dog Creek on Black Market Music.
-The album was named Best Australian Blues Album in Rhythms Magazine's readers poll.
+The album was named Best Australian Blues Album in Rhythms Magazine's readers' poll.

-In 1998, Lang released his third studio album titled, Cedar Grove, which was nominated for ARIA Award for Best Blues and Roots Album at the ARIA Music Awards of 1999.
-In 1999, Lang released a limited edition album titled, The Silverbacks with Hat Fritz.
+In 1998, Lang released his third studio album titled, Cedar Grove, which was nominated for Best Blues and Roots Album at the ARIA Music Awards of 1999.
+In 1999, Lang released a limited edition album titled The Silverbacks with Hat Fitz.

 In 2001, Lang released Everything Is Still with Angus Diggs.
-The album was again nominated for ARIA Award for Best Blues and Roots Album at the ARIA Music Awards of 2001.
-In 2002, Lang join Bob Brozman and collaborated again with Diggs on the album Rolling Through This World.
-At the ARIA Music Awards of 2002, the album, won the ARIA Award for Best Blues and Roots Album, Lang's first win.
+The album was again nominated for Best Blues and Roots Album at the ARIA Music Awards of 2001.
+In 2002, Lang joined Bob Brozman and collaborated again with Diggs on the album Rolling Through This World.
+At the ARIA Music Awards of 2002, the album won the ARIA Award for Best Blues and Roots Album, Lang's first win.